cheat-sheets/data-science-cheat-sheet/README.md

 - The standard deviation of the x-bars is standard deviation of population divided by sqrt(n).

 https://www.khanacademy.org/math/statistics-probability/significance-tests-one-sample/more-significance-testing-videos/v/hypothesis-testing-and-p-values

-p-value - the probability of getting the given result given the null hypothesis.
+p-value - the probability of getting a certain result given the null-hypothesis.

 ## Machine Learning